 Alternatively, if you’d prefer to get the low-down on Inntravel holidays from someone who has first-hand experience, you can email Phil Wise.
 Based in California, Phil has taken many trips with us over the years, and will be happy to give you general information about travelling to Europe and the overall Inntravel holiday experience from an American perspective.

 We take great pride in our route guides, updating them constantly so that you have the most current information and can enjoy the richest possible holiday experience.
 Walking at a pace that suits you, you can rely on them to steer you from A to B, and fill you in about places of interest and local culture along the way.

 Your holiday, your way

 Not being part of a group means you can stay in intimate hotels and guesthouses, and gives you so much freedom.
 Freedom to choose your start date, the length of your holiday (feel free to add extra nights) and your travel route – we’ll happily book a bespoke travel package for you, either by air, by rail or by ferry.

 We’ve built up a wealth of experience since we started in 1984.
 Whenever you contact us, you’ll deal with friendly experts who share a passion for travel and who have stayed in our featured hotels and walked our routes.
 They’ll be delighted to answer your queries and help you plan your perfect holiday.

-So broad is our selection, that we have a self-guided walking holiday for everyone, from gentle strolls (grade 1) to high-mountain hikes (grade 3).
+So broad is our selection, that we have a self-guided walking holiday for everyone, from gentle strolls (grade 1) to high-mountain hikes (grade 3) such as the Tour du Mont Blanc.
 Naturally, the grading of individual holidays is subjective and within each holiday you will occasionally find some days slightly more challenging or easier than others.
 If you need any advice, please ask our friendly experts.